-The contents of this work are subject to change both through the code development cycles and the governmental body that enacts the code into law.
+The contents of this work are subject to change through the code development cycles and by any governmental entity that enacts the code into law.
 For more information regarding the code development process, contact the Codes and Standards Development Department of the International Code Council.

-The maintenance process for the fuel gas provisions is based upon the process used to maintain the International Fuel Gas Code, in conjunction with the American Gas Association.
+The maintenance process for the fuel gas provisions is based on the process used to maintain the International Fuel Gas Code, in conjunction with the American Gas Association.
 The maintenance process for the electrical provisions is undertaken by the National Fire Protection Association.

-While the development procedure of the International Residential Code ensures the highest degree of care, ICC, the founding members of ICC, its members and those participating in the development of this code do not accept any liability resulting from compliance or noncompliance with the provisions because ICC and its founding members do not have the power or authority to police or enforce compliance with the contents of this code.
-Only the governmental body that enacts the code into law has such authority.
+While the I-Code development procedure is thorough and comprehensive, the ICC, its members and those participating in the development of the codes disclaim any liability resulting from the publication or use of the I-Codes, or from compliance or noncompliance with their provisions.
+The ICC does not have the power or authority to police or enforce compliance with the contents of this code.